greg-raven/Uncommon-Sense/_posts/2009-07-10-you-know-when-youve-been-in-office-too-long.md

     - 'Ronald Reagan'
 ---

-When you start talking about government as ‘we’ instead of ‘they,’ you have been in office too long.
+When you start talking about government as “we” instead of “they,” you have been in office too long.